 That’s when I found the Lightning Process.
 By the way, I never had anything to do with the Norwegian ME Association.
 In the beginning, I didn’t really think I had ME, as I was convinced I suffered from something “more physical” (something hormonally, most likely), but then, when nothing was found, the ME Association didn’t have anything to offer me anyways, as they could not point to a treatment.

 Nevertheless, I was skeptical to LP.
 Having been educated in the fields of psychology and biology, I have no love for alternative therapists who profit from the placebo effect.
-But all by coincidence, I came in contact with an acquaintance of Live Landmark, who spoke well of her.
+But all by coincidence, I came in contact with an acquaintance of an LP-practitioner, who spoke well of her.
 I also had knowledge of another person who had taken the LP course, and in this modern world, she was just a Facebook message away.
 She highly recommended the course.
 Nevertheless, my GP was deciding factor.
 Normally, he’s very much against anything alternative, but he thought this might be a good idea.
 The price was no more than a trip to the Canaries, and as I clearly wasn’t going there anytime soon, I signed up.

 Before I got to the LP course, I actually got an appointment with Storla, and I filled out a long form and ended up with yet another diagnosis of ME.
 Parts of the form dealt with past events in my life.
 In addition to having been through a divorce that involved a small child, my childhood was also quite unusual.
 I moved in with foster parents before I started school, and my biological parents struggled with mental health issues and alcoholism.
 These factors typically increase the likelihood of suffering from health problems as an adult.